Affiliate links on Android Authority may earn us a commission. Learn more.

 Fresh out of the box: 10 ways to make your Google Pixel 7 better

-The Google Pixel 7 and Pixel 7 Pro have arrived.
-On the surface level, they look a lot like their predecessors, but there are some significant changes under the hood.
+The Google Pixel 7 and Pixel 7 Pro arrived in late 2022.
+On the surface level, they look a lot like their predecessors (and their successors, for that matter), but there are some significant changes under the hood.
 The refined hardware is starting to catch up to Google’s feature-rich software, giving the phones more potential than ever.
 If you’ve just picked up a Pixel 7 or 7 Pro and you’re looking for a bit of guidance, we have you covered.
 We’ve put our heads together to pick some of the best Google Pixel 7 tips to get you started.

 Google Pixel 7 tips and tricks

 Music is everywhere.
 It’s impossible to stop at a gas station or sit in a restaurant without hearing a popular song or an instrumental.
 The hard part is knowing just what you’re listening to.
 Hearing a song and not knowing the name or who it’s by can be enough to drive you crazy the rest of the day, but the Pixel 7 and Pixel 7 Pro have a fix.
 Google introduced Now Playing a few years back, and it’s one of our favorite features to turn on.
 Here’s how to do it:

 - Open the search bar and type “now playing.”